leopoldEU/OpenBlog/README.md

 ### OpenBlog

-This Github repository contains the code for an open blog post website, where users can create and publish their own blog posts.
-The website is built using HTML, CSS, and JavaScript, and it uses Flask on the backend.
+This Github repository hosts the source code for an innovative open blog post website, that provides a platform for users to create and publish their own unique and captivating blog posts.
+The website has been crafted using a combination of HTML, CSS, and JavaScript, with a backend architecture powered by Flasks.

 ### Features
 Building status